Skip to main content

 Optimistic zkEVM Integration

-ZK rollups, on the other hand, use cryptographic proofs to verify the validity of transactions before these are submitted for settlement.
-All batches have their own ZK proof, allowing quick verification on the main chain without needing to review all the data associated with each transaction (hence “zero-knowledge”).
-This offers immediate finality with higher security, but generating these proofs is computationally intensive and costly.
+ZK rollups use cryptographic proofs to verify transaction validity before submission.
+Each batch includes its own ZK proof, allowing fast verification on Ethereum without reviewing all transaction data.
+This offers immediate finality and stronger security, but generating ZK proofs is computationally expensive.

-- Efficiency and Speed: A typical 7-day challenge window can be shortened to 1-3 days (a challenger no longer needs the extra time to identify malicious submissions, create a proof, and engage in multiple rounds of challenge procedures).
+• Efficiency and speed: The typical 7-day challenge period can be shortened to 1–3 days because challengers no longer need additional time to identify malicious transactions, generate proofs, and engage in lengthy dispute processes.

 Modular Design